Ghana: Social Transformation and Cultural Expression

 Philip Yaw Adu Gyamfi, Senior Student Support Staff

-Philip Yaw Adu Gyamfi, a Ghanaian citizen, obtained his BA in religions and political science at the University of Ghana in 2004 and MA in international education at SIT Graduate Institute in Vermont in 2010.
-His work experience with SIT Study Abroad began during his high school days in 1996 when he led US students in Ashanti Village Camp activities, for which he was highly commended by the SIT academic directors.
+Philip Yaw Adu Gyamfi, a Ghanaian citizen, obtained his BA in religions and political science at the University of Ghana in 2004 and his MA in international education at SIT Graduate Institute in Vermont in 2010.
+His work experience with SIT Study Abroad began during his high school days in 1996, when he led US students in Ashanti Village Camp activities.
 Yaw has risen in rank over the years, holding positions including homestay coordinator and program assistant.
-From May 2009 through June 2012, he was the program director for the SIT/Princeton Bridge Year.
+From May 2009 through June 2012, he was director of the SIT/Princeton Bridge Year program.
 He has been senior student support staff for the Ghana: Social Transformation and Cultural Expression program since fall 2012.
 His responsibilities include program administration and logistics as well as student homestay and health support.

 Akwesi Attah, Program Assistant

-Born in the Asante Region of Ghana, Attah is a gifted and professionally trained teacher, holding a teacher's diploma certificate obtained in 1985.
+Born in the Ashanti Region of Ghana, Attah is a gifted and professionally trained teacher, holding a teacher's diploma certificate obtained in 1985.
 With almost 25 years of teaching experience, Attah also has worked closely with a number of organizations including Voluntary Workcamps Association, for which he is a leader.
-In 2005, Attah represented the Ghana Arts and Culture program for SIT's African Languages Project, designed to develop teaching capacity, held in South Africa.
-Often referred to as "Papa Attah" by students, Attah's role as program assistant with SIT includes coordinating and overseeing various aspects of the program, helping students with their Twi language skills, and providing overall program support.
+In 2005, Attah represented the Ghana Arts and Culture program for SIT's African Languages Project workshop, held in South Africa, and designed to develop teaching capacity in African languages.
+Often referred to as "Papa Attah" by students, Attah's role as program assistant with SIT includes coordinating and overseeing various aspects of the program, helping students with their Asante Twi language skills, and providing overall program support.